puppetlabs/puppet-specifications/language/catalog_expressions.md

      LiteralDefault: 'default' ;

-* Use of `inherits` raises an error as node-inheritance is discontinued.
+* Use of `inherits` raises an error as node-inheritance support is discontinued.
   * An implementation may treat this as a syntax error, or parse and validate it as an error
 * The `HostMatch` consisting of a sequence of period separated `NAME` or `NUMBER` lexical tokens
 * Note that `WHITESPACE` between period separated `NAME`/`NUMBER` tokens is not included in the